jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 On an ISP router:

-- Use whatever “access control” / outbound rules you have.
+- Use whatever "access control" / outbound rules you have.
-- If it’s extremely basic:
+- If it's extremely basic:
   - Be conservative with agents that hit the internet.
   - Prefer internal-only tools and local data.